DIMO-Network/transactions/README.md

         rpcUrl: RPC_URL,
         bundlerUrl: BUNDLER_RPC,
         paymasterUrl: PAYMASTER_RPC,
-        environment: 'dev', // omit this to default to prod });
+        environment: 'dev', // omit to default to prod });

-    // NOTE: use the correct stamper for your framework (native, browser, etc)
+    // NOTE: use the correct stamper for your framework const stamper = new PasskeyStamper({
-    // check corresponding libraries above
-    const stamper = new PasskeyStamper({
         rpId: RPID,
     });